·

 Honopu Ridge Trail

 The Honopu Ridge Trail is a roughly 5-mile round-trip hike that winds through lush forests, ascends steep ridges, and ultimately unveils gorgeous vistas of the Honopu Valley and the Pacific Ocean.
-It’s a very physically demanding and technical hike with exposure, so not one I could recommend taking kids or inexperienced hikers on.
+It’s a very physically demanding and technical hike with exposure, so extreme caution is advised.
 The trail runs parallel to the Awa’awapuhi trail in Koke’e State Park.
 If needed, you can even park at the Kalalau lookout and backtrack a short distance to the trailhead.

 One word of caution, the trail has not been officially maintained in quite some time, so it can be easy to lose the trail in the thick brush that dominates the beginning of the hike.
 The trail is marked by brightly colored tape, so just keep an eye out for these markings and you will be fine.
 Also, due to the brush, it is recommended to wear pants over shorts!